nixrajput/flutter_carousel_widget/README.md

 ## Credits

 This package is initially inspired from [carousel_slider][carousel_slider] package.
 Thanks [serenader.me][serenader] for the package.
-I am extended this package with some extra toppings and new features.
+I am extending this package with some extra toppings and new features.

 ## Connect With Me